-Course Ratings, Slope Ratings
+Course Ratings, Slope Ratings & Handicap Tables

-The new system will feature the following:
+The system features the following:

 A consistent handicap that is portable from course to course and country to country through worldwide use of the USGA Course and Slope Rating System, already successfully used in more than 80 countries